 Exercise physiology is the study of how the body adapts to the acute and chronic stress of physical activity.
 It develops a basic understanding of how the body works by incorporating anatomy, motor learning, kinesiology, biomechanics, and systematic physiology.
-This is a pre-professional course for the Athletic Training major and must earn a minimum grade of B- for admission into the Athletic Training Program.
+Although open to all students, this is a pre-professional course for the Athletic Training major and must earn a minimum grade of B- for admission into the Athletic Training Program.
 Prerequisite: BIO 235 and BIO 236 or BIO 229